Serena 'betrayed' as Sharapova feud fires up French Open

 The 'black heart' was a not so subtle reference to Bulgarian tennis player Grigor Dimitrov, a rumoured former boyfriend of Williams, who was then dating Sharapova.

-A few days later, at a Wimbledon news conference, Sharapova aimed a trademark icy riposte.
+A few days later, at a Wimbledon news conference, Sharapova aimed a trademark icy riposte at Williams.

-"I just think she should be talking about her accomplishments, her achievements, rather than everything else that's just getting attention and controversy."

 "If she wants to talk about something personal, maybe she should talk about her relationship and her boyfriend that was married and is getting a divorce and has kids," she said in reference to Patrick Mouratoglou, who is still Williams's coach but was reportedly her boyfriend at the time as well.